DigitalDJ/tinytinyrss-fever-plugin/README.md

 * Fix finding config.php for obscure tt-rss installations
 * Use PDO query for saving passwords
 * Fix PHP5 only having single unserialize argument

+v2.3 - 2020/01/27

+* Fix error thrown when str_repeat() is passed negative length
+* Removes references to CCache class which has been scrapped and replaced